tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 -   Give our community a heads-up about this change.
 -   Explain how this affects people who have cloned or forked our repositories.
 -   Explain how you can make the `master` to `main` switch in your own Git life.
--   Advertise new functions in version 2.1.2. of the usethis package that help with the above.
+-   Advertise new functions in usethis >= 2.1.2 that help with the above.

 ## TL;DR

 These are the key bits of code shown below.

-**NOTE: you will need to update to usethis 2.1.2 to get this functionality!**
+**NOTE: you will need to update to usethis 2.1.2 or higher to get this functionality!**

 | Function                                   | Purpose                                                                                                                                                       |
 |--------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------|